dafer45/DattaQuantumTransportAtomToTransistor/README.md

 Aiding such students by providing an implementation that puts focus on high level concepts rather than irrelevant numerical nuisance.

 ## Prerequisits
-To compile the exercises, the [TBTK](https://github.com/dafer45/TBTK/) library must be installed.
+To compile the exercises, [TBTK](https://github.com/dafer45/TBTK/) v2.0.0 or higher must be installed.

 ## Compile and run exercises
 Each exercise is implemented in a separate folder called E_X_X, where X_X is the exercise number.